r1chardj0n3s/parse/README.rst

   Correct handling of AM/PM to follow most common interpretation.
   Correct parsing of hexadecimal that looks like a binary prefix.
   Add ability to parse case sensitively.
+  Add parsing of numbers to Decimal with "F" (thanks John Vandenberg)
 - 1.8.3 Add regex_group_count to with_pattern() decorator to support
   user-defined types that contain brackets/parenthesis (thanks Jens Engel)
 - 1.8.2 add documentation for including braces in format string